 INTRODUCTION

-Creating a relaxed atmosphere and fruitful environment, in which students’ willingness to communicate, cooperate and exchange ideas can be generated and supported, is a challenging task not only for every ESP teacher in tertiary level courses.
+Creating a relaxed atmosphere and fruitful environment, in which students’ willingness to communicate, cooperate and exchange ideas can be generated and supported, is a challenging task for every ESP teacher in tertiary level courses and others.

 There may be a number of reasons why teachers consider using modern ICT technology in their classrooms.
 It may be the fact that students like technology, they come to classes with their smart phones, tablets and laptops, they use it a lot for study and private purposes and are usually familiar with the communication style when using social media tools.
-It is natural for students nowadays be on-line 24/7, communicate via Facebook and other social medial tools.
+It is natural for students nowadays to be on-line 24/7 and communicate via Facebook and other social medial tools.
 They may seem to communicate less face-to-face.
-In ESP classes we try to exploit ICT skills for reaching the goals set in courses that is to support development of all four language skills through meaningful activities which will be interesting and appealing for students.
+In ESP classes, we try to exploit ICT skills for reaching the goals set in courses designed to support development of all four language skills through meaningful activities that will be interesting and appealing for students.

-As a teacher of legal English since 1996 I have been observing changes in terms of the use of technology in the classroom on the side of a teacher, changes in the course materials and types of activities.
-We have adjusted and changed the whole approach to teaching and methodology in ESP class.
-The whole course uses the best of what technology can offer and thus we as teachers stay up-to-date.
+As a teacher of legal English since 1996, I have been observing changes in terms of the use of technology in the classroom on the side of a teacher, changes in the course materials and types of activities.
+We have adjusted and modified the whole approach to teaching and methodology in ESP class.
+The whole course uses the best of what technology can offer, and thus we as teachers stay up-to-date.

 I have had the opportunity to run courses with videoconferencing elements and thus have observed communities of practice made up of students at the Faculty of Law, Masaryk University (MU), Aberystwyth University (AU), and the University of Helsinki (UH).
 Mutual videoconferencing (VC) classes were held as part of English for specific purposes (ESP) and English for academic purposes (EAP) courses at the above-mentioned institutions.
-There is a large number of differences between their courses.
+There are a large number of differences between their courses.
 For instance, students in virtual classrooms do not share the course syllabus, the number of contact hours is different, the focus varies, and students have various professional/personal backgrounds and command of the English language.
-Nevertheless I strongly believe there are many advantages of incorporating VC into existing courses, as explore how students gain knowledge of multicultural communication through VC, and discuss the motivating impact of real-life simulations created in VC classes.
+Nevertheless I strongly believe there are many advantages of incorporating VC into existing courses, as we explore how students gain knowledge of multicultural communication through VC, and discuss the motivating impact of real-life simulations created in VC classes.

 Incorporation of VC does not exclusively mean synchronous communication (i.e., communication occurring in real time during a class).
 There is strong asynchronous communication support.
 In reality, it means that students are practising negotiation and argumentation, discussing case studies, preparing and delivering presentations, as well as completing mock trials in their virtual classrooms.
 All that is supported by reading and writing on different levels of formality and genres via closed Facebook groups and Wiki, respectively.
 This paper includes only some activities, which are closely linked to using ICT in classes with the VC element.
-We use also other ICT based activities, e.g. written tasks on which students collaborate on Google Disc but I will not intentionally deal with those.
+We also use other ICT based activities, e.g. written tasks on which students collaborate on Google Disc but I will not intentionally deal with those.